Explore Hiring API

 - Fetch job openings and their details

-- Read applications and their current status
+- Read applications, application form answers, and their current status

 - Fetch job ads to power a custom careers page and route applicants to Bob’s application form